Recipes from professional Chef Tallyrand:

 the blood into the purple flower.
 The ancient people

-for its culinary uses, but also as a clothes dye and
+only for its culinary uses, but also as a clothes dye

 intoxication.
 The Egyptians used it as part of a prized

-remedy called kuphi; mixed with honey and other aromatics.
+remedy called kuphi where it was mixed with honey and

-their robes as the colour signifies wisdom, enlightenment
+used it to colour their robes as the colour signifies

 When

-you look for it on the supermarket shelves you will/may
+you look for it on the supermarket shelves you may find

-find it in both thread and powder form.
-The Swiss-based,
+it in both thread and powder form.
+The Swiss-based International

-standards for many different products sold on the world
+many different products sold on the world market including

-market including spices, requires a minimum of 190 degrees
+spices, requires a minimum of 190 degrees of colouring

-of colouring strength to be present in any saffron to
+strength to be present in any saffron to be sold as

 In